"Strength and power are not one and the same."

 Speaking of fathers and daughters, it is not merely the adult partners of a demifamily who stand to benefit from the arrangement.
 Medisapien children raised in a household with at least one Human obviously get an early start on learning to interact with them safely, but studies have also shown these children, on average, as consistently scoring higher on evaluations of various positive personality traits, such as politeness, confidence, independence, cooperation, and attention to detail, throughout their development.
 This is to say, we have data to support the notion that Humans are making the rest of us better people.
 Early indications seem to be that the Human children of demifamilies achieve similar results, though the number of Human children living without a medisapien presence at home is currently much lower than that of medisapien children without a Human presence at home, so the difference in outcomes for Human children has been less examined at this point.
 Having more than two parents present to provide the children of a demifamily with loving attention and guidance allows the adults more time to focus on themselves or another partner without neglecting the children, giving someone the ability to, for example, enjoy an evening date with a spouse or demispouse without needing to recruit a supervising adult from outside the home, renewing not only their appreciation for each other but for everyone and everything else they have to return home to.
 Most demisiblings develop a lifelong attachment to one another, with many pairs deciding to cohabitate once they leave their parents’ and demiparents’ home, forming the basis of their own demifamilies together, thus continuing the virtuous cycle.

-Father lived on Quorilax for over a decade more, dying at about twenty-two Quorilaxian years old, including the time he spent on Earth, and thankfully, for most of those years, he continued to possess a majority of his faculties and be as large a presence as ever, always maintaining that he would not trade the fullness of his life for anything, even if he died that day, and any sadness he felt came from him knowing how much this pained everyone who loved him.
+Father lived on Quorilax for over a decade more, dying at about twenty-two Quorilaxian years old, including the time he spent on Earth, and thankfully, for most of those years, he continued to possess a majority of his faculties and be as large a presence as ever, always maintaining that he would not trade the fullness of his life for anything, even if he died that day, and any sadness he felt at his impending decline came from him knowing how much this pained everyone who loved him.
 Living long enough to see me fully grow up, to become a strong young woman—something Mother’s own father did not get a chance to see her do—was his primary wish, and fate granted him that simple desire.
 I am convinced that Father had some sort of ethereal protection, like Mother once suggested, in order to not just survive as long as he did but to maintain a high quality of life for most of that time.
 Only in the last few years of his life did his mind truly begin to slip away, but Mother, as she promised, was there with him until the end, supported by me and the rest of our family.
 Though her life was still full of love after he died, she never remarried or even sought another mate, and as of this past year, their kindred spirits are now reunited.
 I, myself, am over fifty years old now, so I am aware that it will not be too much longer before we all soar together again, this time for eternity.

 Quorilaxian media and art has paralleled our societal evolution, with Humans starting to appear in advertisements, first subtly included among scenes focused on medisapiens, then given more balanced attention, and eventually appearing all by themselves, sometimes on signs and screens at far larger than life size—even Laxian life size.
 Similarly, Human roles in cinema have progressed from something closer to props than actors, initially being portrayed most often as helpless creatures fought over by medisapiens; to developed supporting characters; to starring, competent roles; to writing and directing films themselves, bringing their truly unique perspective to audiences everywhere.
 Did art imitate life in this regard, or did life imitate art?
 I am sure they built upon one another in a positive feedback loop, but either way, my parents were at the vanguard of it all.
 Humans are no longer tiny aliens from across the stars, exotic refugees from a distant, anomalous world.
 That world has long since vanished, its obliteration predating the birth of any Human still living, making Quorilax the only homeworld any of them have ever known.
 They belong here as much as anyone else, and they are increasingly our friends and colleagues, classmates and lifemates, adopted family and adoptive family.
 In other words, they are us.